-Effect Proposed mitigation/enhancement recommendations Action taken in LTP3 Healthy communities Uncertain effect of Implementation Plan as no detail at this stage.
+Effect Proposed mitigation recommendations Action taken in LTP3 Uncertain effect of Implementation Plan as no detail at this stage.
 Full SEA to be carried out once a more detailed plan is available.
 However schemes coming forward under the one year implementation programme should be assessed for their potential impact on protected species and habitats if applicable, particularly with relation to European designated sites.
 Because of a number of ongoing funding uncertainties, it has not been possible for the council to develop a detailed LTP3 implementation plan for 2011/12.
 The detailed implementation plan for 2012/13-2014/15 will be subject to consultation and the appropriate parallel procedures, including a SEA, in 2011.
-The use of older vehicles will be noisier and may introduce unwanted noise into tranquil areas.
-Grants/financial incentives could be offered to transport operators to invest in newer quieter vehicles.
-It is not expected that there will be a widespread move to using older vehicles.
-As tranquil areas are likely to have a low frequency of service, the impact would in any case be likely to be low.
-Inclusive communities Uncertain effect of Implementation Plan as no detail at this stage.
+Transport Overall LTP3 Strategy, Car Parking, Freight, Public Transport, & Road Safety Strategies ort, & Road Safety Strategies Uncertain effect of Implementation Plan as no detail at this stage.
 Full SEA to be carried out once a more detailed plan is available.
 However schemes coming forward under the one year implementation programme should be assessed for their potential impact on protected species and habitats if applicable, particularly with relation to European designated sites.
 Because of a number of ongoing funding uncertainties, it has not been possible for the council to develop a detailed LTP3 implementation plan for 2011/12.
 The detailed implementation plan for 2012/13-2014/15 will be subject to consultation and the appropriate parallel procedures, including a SEA, in 2011.
-Transport Uncertain effect of Implementation Plan as no detail at this stage.
-Full SEA to be carried out once a more detailed plan is available.
-However schemes coming forward under the one year implementation programme should be assessed for their potential impact on protected species and habitats if applicable, particularly with relation to European designated sites.
-Because of a number of ongoing funding uncertainties, it has not been possible for the council to develop a detailed LTP3 implementation plan for 2011/12.
-The detailed implementation plan for 2012/13-2014/15 will be subject to consultation and the appropriate parallel procedures, including a SEA, in 2011.
-Economy and enterprise Uncertain effect of Implementation Plan as no detail at this stage.
-Full SEA to be carried out once a more detailed plan is available.
-However schemes coming forward under the one year implementation programme should be assessed Because of a number of ongoing funding uncertainties, it has not been possible for the council to develop a detailed LTP3 implementation plan for
+Economy and enterprise Overall LTP3 Strategy, Car Parking, Freight, Public Transport, & Road Safety Strategies ort, & Road Safety Strategies the appropriate parallel procedures, including a SEA, in 2011.

+2011/12.
+The detailed implementation plan for 2012/13-2014/15 will be subject to consultation and uncertainties, it has not been possible for the council to develop a detailed LTP3 implementation plan for one year implementation programme should be assessed for their potential impact on protected species and habitats stage.